XoopsModules25x/wgteams/README.md

 You can select between different templates, which have also various settings.

 The templates on user side are fully responsive, but for proper displaying you must use a Bootstrap theme.

+### Require:
+- XOOPS 2.5.11;
+- XOOPS Admin 1.2;
+- PHP 7.4 or higher;
+- MySQL 5.5; -> Minimum Recommended Using InnoDB Version 5.1 or Later

+wgTeams is ready for PHP 8.0

 #### Demo:
 * https://xoops.wedega.com/modules/wgteams/